isomerpages/nlb-biblioasia/_holding-area/The Divine Lance Thaipusam and Murugan Worship in Singapore.md

 ![](/images/Vol%2018%20Issue%204/Thaipusam/Image%202.png)
 <div style="background-color: white;"> In the early 20th century, the silver chariot bearing the processional image of Murugan was drawn by cattle, 1920s. <i>Collection of the National Museum of Singapore, National Heritage Board.</i></div>

-The Murugan of Sangam literature – a considerable corpus of classical devotional and literary works – has a peacock for his mount and wields a lance or vel, after which his priests and the chieftains of the hills, the velan (“bearer of the lance”), were named.
+The Murugan of Sangam literature – a considerable corpus of classical devotional and literary works – has a peacock for his mount and wields a lance or <i>vel</i>, after which his priests and the chieftains of the hills, the <i>velan</i> (“bearer of the lance”), were named.

 By the 5th century CE, Murugan’s attributes were fused with those of Skanda (also known as Karthikeya, Subrahmanya and Kumara), a god found in the literature of the Epic period of the north  (when the Ramayana and Mahabharatam were composed).[^7] Devotional compositions authored by Saivite poet-saints around the 7th century CE incorporated him into the Saivite pantheon and worshipped him as the son of Siva.
 (Followers of Siva are called Saivites.)